rusthub-org/kids/README.md

 [中文](./README-ZH.md)

-[PieXue | 丿雪](https://piexue.com) aims to build a multi-language CMS(content management system) based on Rust Web stacks, with long-term upgrade and maintenance.
+[PieXue | 丿雪](https://piexue.com) aims to build a multi-language CMS(Content Management System) based on Rust Web stacks, with long-term upgrade and maintenance.

 At present, [demo site - piexue.com](https://piexue.com) is an aggregation site for projects, developers & teams, which gathered some part-time information required by the employers.
 It's an Internet Intelligent Matchmaking Service Platform with complete and free services, which aims to match the projects and developers.